xcp-ng/xcp-ng-org/docs/guides.md

 #### Using Xen Orchestra

-- Head to the "Network" tab of your VM : in the advanced settings, you can enable TX checksumming.
+- Head to the "Network" tab of your VM : in the advanced settings (click the blue gear icon) for each adapter, disable TX checksumming.
 - Restart the VM.

 That's it !